-Q2: Which ITINs will NOT expire January 1, 2017?
+Q2: Which ITINs will NOT expire?

-A2: Any ITIN that does not have a middle digit of 78 or 79 and was used on a tax return for Tax Year 2013, Tax Year 2014, or Tax Year 2015 will not expire January 1, 2017.
+A2: Any ITIN that does not have a middle digit of 88, 90, 91, 92, 94, 95, 96, 97, 98 or 99 and was used on a tax return for tax years 2017, 2018 or 2019 will not expire in 2020.

-Q4: When may I renew my ITIN that will expire January 1, 2017?
+Q4: When can I renew my ITIN?

 Q5: How do I renew an expiring ITIN?

-A5: To renew an expiring ITIN, you must submit a completed Form W-7, Application for IRS Individual Taxpayer Identification Number, and all required identification documents to the IRS.
+A5: To renew an expiring ITIN, you must submit a completed Form W-7, Application for IRS Individual Taxpayer Identification Number, along with your valid supporting original or certified copies by the issuing agency, identification documents and any other required attachments.
+Applicants must also select the appropriate reason for needing the ITIN, as outlined in the Form W-7/W-7(SP) instructions.
 No tax return is required for a renewal application.
+Spouses and dependents residing outside of the U.S. cannot renew in advance.
+They may renew their ITIN only when filing an individual tax return, or someone else files an individual income tax return claiming them for an allowable tax benefit (such as a dependent parent who qualifies the primary taxpayer to claim head of household filing status).
 Mail the application to Internal Revenue Service, ITIN Operation, P. O. Box 149342, Austin, TX 78714-9342.
 See Q&A 13 for information if you do not want to mail documents to the IRS.

 Q6: Can I submit copies of my identification documents with my Form W-7?

-A6: No, only original of identification documents or certified copies of the documents from the issuing agency will be accepted.
+A6: No, only original identification documents or certified copies of the documents from the issuing agency will be accepted.
 See www.irs.gov/ITIN.

 Q7: Do I need to renew my ITIN if I won’t be filing a tax return or claim for refund?